byu-cce270/content/docs/unit1/3_if_goalseek/ifgs_class.md

 This exercise is based upon the Goal Seek extension.
 This exercise should be on the second sheet of this in-class workbook.

 ## Instructions
+  1. Navigate to the Brick Making Business sheet
-  1. Write an equation to solve for your net profit
+  2. Write an equation to solve for your net profit
-  2. Use Goal Seek add-on to compute the number of bricks you need to sell to make a profit of $100K in cell B8
+  3. Use Goal Seek add-on to compute the number of bricks you need to sell to make a profit of $100K in cell B8